 The researcher stressed the importance of studying mental disorders in this group of people, since suicide is the second cause of death in young people, from 15 to 20 years old.
 Unfortunately, the vast majority of those affected are not treated.
 In his study, Mortier analyzes the possible barriers when it comes to treatment.

 While we could think that structural barriers, that is, lack of access to treatment, would be the main obstacle, the study confirms that attitude barriers are, instead.
-Attitude barriers refer to the difficulties experienced by the individual as a result from not understanding, confusing or ignoring the disorder.
+Attitude barriers refer to the difficulties experienced by the individual as a result from not understanding, confusing or ignoring the disorder (see here for a guide to understanding self-harm & addiction).
 Often, those affected prefer to face the problem by themselves, without having to communicate it to the people around them.